Introduction: Living Frugally on One Income

 While examining one account, I noticed a duplicated subscription charge by Amazon.
 I ended up saving $150 by finding this mistake because I analyzed our credit card statements.

-By taking the time to analyze your checking account, you can make informed decisions to improve your financial health.
+By taking the time to analyze your checking account, you can make informed decisions to enhance your financial health.
 You’ll be able to work toward achieving your long-term money goals by applying this post’s frugal living tips.

 Guidance on Creating a Budget and Tracking Expenses to Successfully Live on One Income